ZephyrAveryl777/Go-Programs/README.md

 A collection of go programs that could be used as a reference and a practise set to learn to have a deeper connection with the language

 **A temporary Index**
-- will sort and edit it properly later ... as of now a reference of what to be done
+- will sort, edit and add few more programs later ... as of now a reference of what to be done
 ### 1. Simple Go Questions

 * Area and Circumference of a Circle